 Article Month-Year 9 Ways to Increase Your Home's Value July 2014 A Christmas Greeting December 2014 Are You Planning to Sell in 2015?
 November 2014 Are You Ready for Some Lavender Love?
 July 2014 Art Show & Sale - David Arathoon - Islands in the Sun April 2015 Carbon Monoxide ( CO ) Alarms Now Mandatory in All Ontario Homes October 2014

-I will be offering a free seminar “Getting Ready to Sell Your Home” in conjunction with Toronto Residential Downsizing and Delmanor Aurora and on June 15th & July 20th.
+I will be offering a free seminar “Getting Ready to Sell Your Home” in conjunction with Toronto Residential Downsizing and Delmanor Aurora on September 21st

-Put June 15th & July 20th at 2:30 pm on your calendar for the free virtual (Zoom) seminar.
+Put September 21st at 2:30 pm on your calendar for the free seminar.
 If you are contemplating a move but are unsure of the process or keep muttering to yourself “What will I do with all my ‘stuff’?”, then this seminar is for you.

 You will learn about the process of selling your home in today’s market as well as hearing about services Toronto Residential Downsizing can provide to help you with the monumental downsizing task.